Mary Ellen Stewart

 Nicholas McAndrew

-Nick McAndrew called to the Bar in 2020, having been a solicitor for five years in a large Scottish commercial law firm specialising in Construction Litigation.
-Since calling, Nick has continued to focus on Construction disputes, as well as a growing practice in Commercial Disputes and Planning & Environmental law issues.
+Nick called to the Bar in 2020, having been a solicitor for five years in a large Scottish commercial law firm specialising in Construction Litigation.
+Since calling, Nick has focused his practice on Construction and Commercial Disputes together with Planning & Environmental law issues.

 Previously as a solicitor, and now as an Advocate, Nick has litigated in the Courts (Sheriff Court & Court of Session (Outer and Inner House)), Lands Tribunal, Adjudication, and at Arbitration.